Top Artificial Intelligence Trends to Watch Out for In 2024

 6. Increasing Role of Artificial Intelligence in Cyber Defense

 Cybercrime has been a major issue for several years now.
 Cybercriminals target cloud infrastructure, IoT, and other cyber assets at will.
-2019 will see an increasing application of Artificial Intelligence to fight cybercrime and keep cyber networks secure.
+Coming days will see an increasing application of Artificial Intelligence to fight cybercrime and keep cyber networks secure.

 Artificial intelligence and machine learning are already applied to pick up subtle indicators of abnormal activities, detect online enemies in real time, and nip cyber threats in the bud.